-Synopsis: Ex-marine white male John Shale (Tom Berenger) goes undercover as a high school substitute teacher in order to investigate a gang.
-The middle-aged white female librarian stands up to the hoodlums who start a shoot-out with John in the school library.
+Synopsis: Ex-marine John Shale (Tom Berenger) goes undercover as a high school substitute teacher in order to investigate a gang.
+The school librarian stands up to the hoodlums who start a shoot-out with John in the school library.

 Role Call: Peggy Pope as Hannah Dillion—Liberated Librarian (female)

 Summer of the Monkeys (1998):

 Details: Dir.
 Michael Anderson.
 Perf.
 Corey Sevier, Wilford Brimley, Michael Ontkean.
 Waterfront Pictures, 1998.
 Based on the book by Wilson Rawls.